Paul Quinn College: Athletics

 The Paul Quinn athletic teams are called the Tigers.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Red River Athletic Conference (RRAC) since the 1998–99 academic year.
-They are also a member of the United States Collegiate Athletic Association (USCAA).
+They are also a member of the United States Collegiate Athletic Association (USCAA) as an Independent.
 The Tigers previously competed as a founding member of the Southwestern Athletic Conference (SWAC) from 1920–21 to 1928–29, which is currently an NCAA Division I FCS athletic conference.

 Paul Quinn competes in nine intercollegiate varsity sports: Men's sports include basketball, cross country, soccer and track & field; while women's sports include basketball, cross country, soccer, track & field and volleyball.

 Accomplishments

 Paul Quinn teams have won 18 conference championships since 1983.

 The men's basketball team has won three national championships in the United States Collegiate Athletic Association, including two under coach James Summers.
 The first in 1990 featured Roland E. Williams, an NAIA All-American from Tampa.
 The Tigers and coach Summers won their second title in 1995 and their third in 2022.

 The men's track and field team won two Red River Athletic Conference championships, in 2006 and 2007.

 The 1924 Paul Quinn Tigers football team coached by Harry Long was the black college football national champion.
 The Tigers won the SWAC in 1922 and 1924.

 Paul Quinn's football and marching band programs ended in 2007 due to budget cuts.